Chakradhar2003/weather-app/README.md

 - Google Maps API

 ## Usage
--Open the WeatherMap application in your web browser.
+- Open the WeatherMap application in your web browser.
--Click on the map to view the weather information for that specific location.
+- Click on the map to view the weather information for that specific location.
--Alternatively, you can search for a location using the search bar to get its weather details.
+- Alternatively, you can search for a location using the search bar to get its weather details.